ehammes/reading-notes/Code201/class-02.md

 The **if** statement evaluates or checks a condition.
 The **if...else** statement checks a condition.
 If it resolves to true the first code block is executed.
 If the condition resolves to false the second code block is run instead.

+## Things I want to know more about

+Need to practice different decisions and loops